You'll love this hearty and savory African-American Sweet Potato and Peanut Stew. It's full of healthy veggies!

-- 1 15-ounce diced tomatoes
+- 15 oz diced tomatoes

-- 2 tablespoons peanut butter (preferably organic)
+- 2 tbsp peanut butter preferably organic

-- Sea salt and fresh ground pepper
+- sea salt and fresh ground pepper

-- 1 handful cilantro, chopped
+- 1 handful cilantro chopped

-Heat oil over medium-high heat in a large soup pot.
-Add chopped onions and pepper.
+- Heat oil over medium-high heat in a large soup pot.

-Stir 1 minute, then add chopped celery, sweet potato, green beans and red pepper.
+- Then add chopped celery, sweet potato, green beans, and red pepper.
 Stir another few minutes until vegetables start to soften.

 - When mixture comes to a boil, reduce heat to low and cover, simmering for 30 minutes.

-Stir in the peanut butter.
+- Stir in the peanut butter.
 Discard cinnamon stick.
 Season with sea salt and pepper and gently mix in cilantro.

-Ellen Kanner is the Huffington Post’s Meatless Monday blogger, the syndicated columnist the Edgy Veggie and contributor to publications including Culinate, Bon Appetit and Every Day With Rachael Ray as well as her own blog Edgy Veggie.
+Ellen Kanner is the Huffington Post’s Meatless Monday blogger, the syndicated columnist of the Edgy Veggie and contributor to publications including Culinate, Bon Appetit and Every Day With Rachael Ray as well as her own blog Edgy Veggie.